 - Ease a dry, sore throat and reduce tickling that causes dry coughing with sugar-free throat lozenges.
 Medicated lozenges aren't necessary, although menthol or eucalyptus may help your head feel clearer.

 - Suppress a dry cough with one or two teaspoons of honey - a useful remedy for children over the age of one.

 Vitamin C, zinc and echinacea have all been promoted as aids for reducing the severity and duration of colds, and the likelihood of catching one.
 While some studies have found some benefit, findings are inconsistent and reported effects could come down to the quality of the study or the particular preparation used.

-- Aspirin should not be taken by children or teenagers, as it can cause a serious illness called Reye's syndrome.
+- Aspirin should not be taken by children or teenagers, as it could possibly cause a serious illness called Reye's syndrome.

 You may be able to save money with generic products – look for the pharmacy's own brand, for example.
 The active ingredients are the same as big name products, but other ingredients may not be, so check there's nothing you're sensitive to.